Durgapur, Angul

 Durgapur is a village located in Angul district, in the Indian state of Odisha.

-The village is well known from the British colonial era by extracting the good will of "Late Uchhab Chandra Pradhan".
+The village is well known from the British colonial era through spiritual beliefs and also by extracting the good will of "Late Uchhab Chandra Pradhan".
 It offers dense forest, small hills and traditional Odia culture with several festivals.
 The main attractions of the village are several temples such as goddess Aparajita Maa Durga temple on Mathamundia Hill, Radha Krishna temple at Pradhan Sahi, Hari-Hara temple and village deity Buddhi Thakurani temple near Charibati Chhak.
-The village is thirty two kms from the district headquarters Angul.
-NH-55 is 5 kms away from the village at Jarapada.
-Bakala, Korada, Bhagirathipur and Jarapada are adjacent villages to Durgapur.
+The village is 32 km from the district headquarters Angul.
+NH-55 is 5 km away from the village at Jarapada.
+Bakala, Korada, Bhagirathipur(Jereng) and Jarapada are adjacent villages to Durgapur.